Department of Health and Human Services

 The Online Application Package requires the following for submission:

-- a list of honors, awards, and other special recognition
+- List of honors, awards, and other special recognition

-- the names and contact information for three references at least one must be from a research mentor
+- Names and contact information for three references at least one must be from a research mentor

-- transcript may be requested at a later date
+- Offical transcripts may be requested at a later date

 National Heart, Lung, and Blood Institute